-St. Joseph School offers a variety of counseling services.
-These services are provided by Andrew Hey, MA LPC.
+St. Joseph School offers counseling services through Phoenix School Counseling.
 They may include individual counseling and psychological evaluations.
 Parents may contact the school office for more information or to request counseling support for their children.

 School Closing Policy

 Several factors impact school closings including but not limited to: Snow events Road conditions Temperatures Wind chill factors